datarevenue-berlin/py-MUVR/README.md

 ### Selecting min, max and mid feature sets from `selected_features`

-The feature selector returns 3 possible feature sets that can be inpected as:
+The feature selector returns 3 possible feature sets that can be inspected as:

 ```python
 min_feats = selected_features["min"]